biome-sh/builder/README.md

 ## License

-Biome project based on Chef Habitat's code © 2016-2020 Chef Software, Inc
+Biome project based on Chef Habitat's code (c) 2016-2020 Chef Software, Inc

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.